-As well, have an idea of the search points or databases where you’ll conduct your research.
-I generally keep 3 tabs open when I research: UBC Summon (the UBC Library search engine), Google Scholar, and a word document to take notes and pull quotes.
-This way, I avoid wandering through the Internet looking for relevant content and inevitably ending up somewhere unproductive.
+Also, have an idea of the search points or databases where you’ll conduct your research.
+During my undergrad days, I typically kept 3 tabs open during the research process: UBC Summon (the UBC Library search engine), Google Scholar, and a Word document to take notes on.
+This way, I avoided wandering through the Internet looking for relevant content and inevitably ending up somewhere unproductive.

 Overall, a research itinerary will streamline the process and minimize potential distractions!

 When it comes time to start locating information, it’s helpful to employ effective search queries.
 Think of keywords that relate to your topic and include them in your searches.
 The more relevant your searches, the more relevant the results.

 For example, if you’re writing a paper on soil erosion and slope stability in the Andes, break your search into the composite parts.
 Start by searching “soil erosion in the Andes” and then try “slope stability in the Andes.”
 If your searches are too specific, you run the risk of missing applicable sources.

 By searching savvily, you’ll avoid informational scavenger hunts and get right to the prize!

 Nobody starts off as an expert in any subject.
 Rather, they study, research, and read, all the while slowly building a body of knowledge.
 Given this, it's beneficial to start researching with sources that will be effective based on one’s level of knowledge—I can’t crack open a book on advanced thermodynamics and expect to understand how rockets work!